parvas662/Netflix-GPT/README.md

     - Fetched gptMoviesSuggestions from TMDB
     - Created gptSlice added data
     - Build suggestion container
-    - Memoization
+    - Memoization (not to load content everytime if its already available in store slice)
-    - Added .env file
+    - Add .env file also to gitignore
-    - Adding .env file to gitignore
+    - Add responsiveness

 # Features >>
     - Login/signUp